Socotra Caves: Natural Wonders Worth Exploring

 Accommodation Near Major Cave Sites

 Accommodation on Socotra Island ranges from simple guesthouses to eco-lodges, many of which are located near the major cave sites.
 It is suggested that you book in advance, especially during high travel seasons.
 Some tour operators also offer camping options for those who wish to immerse themselves in the island's natural beauty.
+Camping near Hoq Cave, for example, allows for an early morning ascent to beat the heat.

 Best Time to Visit

 The milder months, from October to April, are the grea better test time to visit Socotra Island since the weather is more suitable for exploring.
 The summer months can be quite hot, making cave exploration less comfortable.
+Furthermore, monsoon season (June to September) brings strong winds that can disrupt flights and make the island less accessible.

 Required Permits and Regulations